zranger1/Flamecaster/README.md

 three channels (red, green, blue) on your lighting console or software.
 - Assign DMX channels on your controller as needed to control the Pixelblaze's parameters.

+##### *New: ArtPollReply Support*
+Flamecaster now responds to ArtPoll queries from lighting software, which enables it to work with Resolume and other professional lighting software that use ArtPoll to discover and monitor Art-Net devices.

-##### *Art-Net -> Pixelblaze Routing works!*
+##### *Art-Net -> Pixelblaze Routing*
-You can send Art-Net data from your lighting application to FlameCaster, and on to your Pixelblazes!
+You can send Art-Net pixel data from your lighting application to FlameCaster, and on to your Pixelblazes!
 At this point, routing is quite reliable, even as Pixelblazes and Art-Net sources come and go at random.
 There is still work to be done to see if we can improve frame rates for Pixelblazes with large (>500) numbers of pixels.
 This appears to be a function of both wi-fi signal quality and the size of the websockets messages that must be sent for